-NiceRx assists eligible individuals access over 1,500 FDA-approved prescription medications for a set price of $49.00 per month for each medication we are able to assist with.
+NiceRx is an advocacy service that assists eligible individuals to access FDA-approved prescription medications directly from U.S. pharmaceutical companies for a set price of $49 per month for each medication we are able to assist with.
 There are no additional costs or hidden fees.

 NiceRx is not an insurance plan or discount card.
-Once enrolled in our program, our advocates will identify all available sources of assistance for the individual and handle the ordering, managing, tracking, on-time refilling and renewal of medications.
+Once enrolled in our service, our advocates will identify all available sources of assistance for the individual and handle the ordering, managing, tracking, refilling of medications and renewal of enrollment when due..

 Can my friends and family use NiceRx too?

 Yes!
-Each individual will need to complete a separate enrollment in order for us to pre-qualify them in order to see which medications we can obtain for them.
+Each individual will need to complete a separate online enrollment form in order for us to qualify them for assistance.